-Dementia is a medical condition where damage to brain cells causes problems with memory, thinking, behaviour and learning new things.
+Dementia is a medical condition where damage to brain cells causes problems with memory, thinking and behaviour.

 It's uncommon in people aged under 60.
 By age 85 around 1 in 5 people will have dementia.

 While we all get a bit more forgetful as we get older, dementia is different.
 It is not a 'normal' part of ageing.

 Most dementias are progressive, which means they get worse over time.